Unified vs Regional Payroll: Choosing the Best Strategy for Global Expansion

 Revised approach

 Recognizing the strengths and weaknesses of both strategies, many organizations are now opting for a Hybrid Payroll Model.
 This approach leverages a centralized global payroll aggregator or payroll software that integrates seamlessly with best-in-class local providers.
 It offers a standardized layer of governance and reporting while enabling compliance through trusted local vendors.
+Cloud payroll software is often what makes this integration layer practical.
+Its open architecture allows regional providers to be connected without building complex custom integrations from scratch each time a new country is added.

 Hybrid Model Benefits: